userdashboard/dashboard/readme.md

 # Testing

 Dashboard's test suite covers the `API` and the `UI`.
 The `API` tests are performed by proxying a running instance of the software.
 The `UI` tests are performed with `puppeteer` remotely-controlling `Chrome` to browse a running instance of the software.
-These tests are performed using each storage type.

-Tests are run via Github Actions when pushing to a repository.
-You can browse their configuration in the `YML` files in the `.github` folder.
 Github Actions can be run locally [using 'act'](https://github.com/nektos/act).

     $ act -j test-fs-storage
     $ act -j test-redis-storage